Incorporating Land Use Planning into Water Efficiency Plans

-The Babbitt Center for Land and Water Policy collaborated with the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado Law School to write Best Practices for Implementing Water Conservation and Demand Management Through Land Use Planning Efforts for the Colorado Water Conservation Board (CWCB).
-This addendum updates the State of Colorado’s guidance on water efficiency plans to include land use mechanisms and further encourage the integration of water resources and land use planning processes.
+The Babbitt Center for Land and Water Policy collaborated with the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado Law School to write Best Practices for Implementing Water Conservation and Demand Management Through Land Use Planning Efforts: Addendum to 2012 Guidance Document (Addendum) for the Colorado Water Conservation Board (CWCB).
+The Addendum updates the State of Colorado’s water efficiency plan guidance to include land use practices that foster water savings.

-- Anne Castle, senior fellow at the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado Law School is a project leader.
+- Anne Castle, senior fellow at the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado Law School is a co-author.

-- The Babbitt Center for Land and Water Policy, a center of the Lincoln Institute of Land Policy, is a project leader and funder.
+- The Babbitt Center for Land and Water Policy is a project funder.

 - The Colorado Water Conservation Board is a project funder.

 The State of Colorado has required retail water providers serving 2,000 acre-feet or more to submit Water Efficiency Plans (WEPs) since 1991.
-Colorado has provided extensive guidance on the preparation of these plans, however new requirements for incorporating land use practices into WEPs were not covered in the previous guidance.
-Moreover, in 2015, Colorado Senate Bill 8 stipulated that WEPs must evaluate “best management practices for water demand management, water efficiency, and water conservation that may be implemented through land use planning efforts.”
+In 2015, Colorado Senate Bill 8 stipulated that WEPs must evaluate “best management practices for water demand management, water efficiency, and water conservation that may be implemented through land use planning efforts.”
+Colorado has provided extensive guidance on the preparation of these plans; however, new requirements for incorporating land use practices into WEPs were not covered in the previous guidance.
+The Addendum bridges this gap.

-The Babbitt Center and partners developed the addendum through an extensive review of literature on integrating land use- and water planning; interviews with ten Colorado water providers; valuable input from regional experts; and a workshop focusing on the use and readability of the guidance.
-The Babbitt Center is now working to educate relevant stakeholders about the new guidance.
+The Addendum was developed through an extensive review of literature on integrating land use and water planning; interviews with ten Colorado water providers; valuable input from regional experts; and a workshop focused on the use and readability of the guidance.